mike-lischke/vscode-antlr4/README.md

 ## Known Issues

-The native module used for parsing (antlr4-graps) doesn't work as 32bit (as required by VS Code, which is still a 32bit app).
+* The native module used for parsing (antlr4-graps) doesn't work as 32bit on Windows (as required by VS Code, which is still a 32bit app there).
 Hence this extension does not work on Windows currently.
 The prebuilt Linux binary also seems to have some trouble on certain installations/distros.
 Need to investigate that yet.
+But on OSX everything works nicely.

-The complete-light color theme is not fully done yet.
+* The complete-light color theme is not fully done yet.

 ## Release Notes